maxsitt/insect-detect-docs/docs/deployment/classification.md

 # Deployment: Classification

-The **Insect Detect** DIY camera trap system for automated insect monitoring will yield cropped detections of individual insects saved as .jpg files and relevant [metadata](detection.md#metadata-csv){target=_blank} saved to .csv for each recording event when using the provided script for
+The **Insect Detect** DIY camera trap for automated insect monitoring will yield cropped detections of individual insects saved as .jpg files and relevant [metadata](detection.md#metadata-csv){target=_blank} saved to .csv for each recording event when using the provided script for